bit-shift-io/bluetooth_speaker/README.md

 # Bluetooth Speaker with Pipewire

+Forked from: https://github.com/codingdave/bluetooth_speaker and modified to allow any bluetooth device to connect.

 Turn your bluetooth device into a receiver.
 Example: Connect your mobile (source, no audio jack) to your HiFi (audio jack, no bluetooth) using a raspberryPi inbetween, as it has both: bluetooth and an audio jack.

 This project uses https://github.com/fdanis-oss/pw_wp_bluetooth_rpi_speaker and turns it into a docker image.